Man Group CEO hits back at critics

-LONDON The chief executive of beleaguered hedge fund manager Man Group (EMG.L) said he had the support of shareholders despite further withdrawals of clients' money and poor returns from its flagship fund.
+LONDON The chief executive of beleaguered hedge fund manager Man Group sought to defend his position, saying shareholders supported him despite further withdrawals of clients' money and poor returns from its flagship fund.

 Clarke on Tuesday dismissed the need for a bid from a rival, despite recent speculation by analysts at UBS that the company was a "likely take-out candidate," and said he had shareholders' support.